-5 patients were admitted to Sells Hospital who tested positive for COVID-19.
+Since the beginning of the COVID-19 pandemic, five (5) COVID-19 positive patients have been admitted to Sells inpatient unit.
+To date in October 2021, 11 patients were admitted to Sells Hospital and zero (0) tested positive for COVID-19.
 Inpatient, in-hospital transportation, and postmortem protocols have been developed.
 Every patient admitted to the inpatient unit of Sells hospital is tested for COVID-19.

-Med/Surge Bed Availability - 12 (8/25/2021)
+Med/Surge Bed Availability - 0 (10/20/2021)